bahleg/OBSIFLASK/example/vault_example/Files editing and rendering.md

 * ### headers
 * [links](https://github.com/bahleg/flobsidian) and [[Files, directories and links | wikilins (see details here)]]
 * ~~different~~ *text* **styles**
+* Frontmatter properties: are represented as a separate block of the page, see [[frontmatter example]].

 ## 🖇️ File Embedding and attachements